Evilnat/Cobra-PS3/8.3/README.md

     • Check/Disable/Enable QA Flags (by Evilnat)
     • Creation of act.dat while launching a PSN game (by Evilnat)
     • Convert someones's else savedata to your own savedata (by Evilnat)
+    • Block Log In on PSN/SEN when CFW syscalls are enabled (by DeViL303)

 ###### To do:
     All done